kudobuilder/kudo/docs/cli.md

 ### Get the History to PlanExecutions

-This is helpful if you want to find out which plan ran on your instance to a particular `FrameworkVersion`.
+This is helpful if you want to find out which plan ran on your instance to a particular `OperatorVersion`.
-Run this command to retrieve all plans that ran for the instance `up` and its FrameworkVersion `upgrade-v1`:
+Run this command to retrieve all plans that ran for the instance `up` and its OperatorVersion `upgrade-v1`:

 ```bash
 $ kubectl kudo plan history upgrade-v1 --instance=up